 Number 2: Not Installing a Cache Configuration Plugin when optimising WordPress

 Plugins like WP Super Cache and W3 Total Cache help a visitor store recently accessed information from the website on their own hard drive.
 So, for example, if the logo is on every page of the site, it does not have to be loaded every time a new page is accessed, saving download times and bandwidth.
 They also squish down scripts and external files as well as images.
 Most plugins will have a lot of settings, so it’s worth going through these thoroughly.

 There are several techniques for scripts when optimizing WordPress speed.
-One of them is to “minify” and combine them, which simply means to take out all the spaces and comments then put them in one file to download.
+One of them is to “minify” and combine them, which simply means taking out all the spaces and comments and then putting them in one file to download.
 Fortunately, there are several plugins to help webmasters do this, for example, Autoptimize and JS & CSS Script Optimizer.
 Images can be optimized by saving them at high compression and lower resolution with a graphics package.

 Number 4: Not choosing the right hosting package